Crystal Palace Park Trust

-The Crystal Palace Park Shadow Board formed in autumn 2016 and is currently in the process of establishing itself as a charitable trust as well as shadowing the Bromley council’s development of the Regeneration Plan for Crystal Palace Park.
+Crystal Palace Park Trust came together in autumn 2016 and is currently in the process of establishing itself as a charitable trust as well as shadowing the Bromley council’s development of the Regeneration Plan for Crystal Palace Park.
 The trust will take over the management of the park from the council in a phased approach.

 The board’s management of the park will be subject to the development of a sustainable business model which will be reliant on the park’s regeneration and the development of new and increased income streams.